 Recover through other means.

-Financial Institution Data Match Program.
+Describe: Financial Institution Data Match Program.
 When the debtor fails to make payment the Office of Debt Recovery (ODR) they intercept, seize or garnish any monies identified in an account that is in the name of any debtor who is listed in ODR's electronic debt registry as owing a delinquent final debt.
 Office of Debt Recovery will give the Lead Agency notice thirty days prior to the utilization of any collection tool not specified by La.
 R.S.
 47:1676.
 Establish a unit to investigate and collect improper payments and describe the composition of the unit below.
 Describe: The Lead Agency has a separate unit within the LDOE that investigates internal and external referrals, perform audits on provider billing records and recovers improper payments according to establish policies and procedures.
-Other Describe: b) Check any activities that the Lead Agency will use to investigate and recover improper payments due to unintentional program violations.
+Other Describe: b) Check any activities that the Lead Agency will use to investigate and recover imprope payments due to unintentional program violations.
 Include in the description how each activity assists in the investigation and recovery of improper payments due to unintentional program violations.
 Include a description of the results of such activity.
 Activities can include, but are not limited to, the following: Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount Describe:

 The Lead Agency cooperates with the Office of Debt Recovery and its joint partners which are the Louisiana Department of Revenue and the Louisiana Attorney General's Office.
 When a debt is 60 days past due notification is sent to the debtor advising them of the obligation of repayment of funds.
-A second 30 day final demand letter is sent to debtor if the Lead Agency has not received payment after the 60 day letter.
+A second 30 day final demand letter is state/territory collection agency, law enforcement agency).

+Coordinate with and refer to the other state/territory agencies (e.g., sent to debtor if the Lead Agency has not received payment after the 60 day letter.
 When payment is not received within 30 days of the final of notification of final demand for payment.
 The Lead Agency transfers the account to the Office of Debt Recovery who adds an additional fee of 25% to be paid by the debtor and starts additional collection methods on behalf of the Lead Agency.